-In addition to the graduate admission requirements for all programs in education, the requirements for a candidate who wishes to pursue work leading to the Ed.S. and the Ed.D. in Educational Leadership are:
+In addition to the graduate admission requirements for all programs in education, the requirements for a candidate who wishes to pursue work leading to the Ed.S. and the Ed.D. in Educational Leadership

-- o Submission of Graduate Record Exam (GRE) score is optional - o Master's Degree graduate GPA of 3.3 or higher on a 4.0 scale. - o Scholarly writing sample - Choice 1: Thesis or published writing (preferred and accepted as is) - Choice 2: Response to writing prompt given by graduate admissions - Professional experience in an educational environment (3 years minimum) - Teaching license - Other proof of experience if from a non-licensed environment - o Two references (professional and academic)
+- Submission of Graduate Record Exam (GRE) score is optional 0 - Master's Degree graduate GPA of 3.3 or higher on a 4.0 scale.
+0 - Scholarly writing sample 0 - Choice 1: Thesis or published writing (preferred and accepted - Choice 2: Response to writing prompt given by graduate 0 admissions - Professional experience in an educational environment (3 years minimum) - 0 Teaching license - 0 Other proof of experience if from a non-licensed environment - Two references (professional and academic)